pmq20/fast-hessian/README.md

 ## Why is it fast?

 - When encoding, Fast Hessian maintains a shared memory pool so that less memory allocations are invoked.
-- When decoding, less temporary buffers are produced comparing to Hessian.js
+- When decoding, Fast Hessian produces no temporary buffers and outputs the result directly.

 ## Compete with Hessian.js